Bachelor of Science, University of Houston (2004)

 Doctor of Philosophy, University of South Carolina (2012)

 Dr. Banda?s research aims to design, test, and disseminate creative solutions to prevent and treat childhood obesity.
-His research focuses on two areas: 1) using current generation triaxial accelerometers and innovative data analysis strategies to improve measures of sleep, sedentary behavior, and physical activity in youth, and 2) developing direct observation instruments and protocols to rigorously evaluate physical activity interventions.
+His research focuses on two areas: 1) developing, evaluating, and disseminating community-based interventions to decrease sedentary behavior, increase physical activity, and prevent and treat obesity in children and 2) using accelerometers and innovative data analysis strategies to improve measures of sleep, sedentary behavior, and physical activity.

 To examine the effects of accelerometer epoch lengths, wear time (WT) algorithms, and activity cut-points on estimates of WT, sedentary behavior (SB), and physical activity (PA).268 7-11 year-olds with BMI ?
 85th percentile for age and sex wore accelerometers on their right hips for 4-7 days.
 Data were processed and analyzed at epoch lengths of 1-, 5-, 10-, 15-, 30-, and 60-seconds.
 For each epoch length, WT minutes/day was determined using three common WT algorithms, and minutes/day and percent time spent in SB, light (LPA), moderate (MPA), and vigorous (VPA) PA were determined using five common activity cut-points.
 ANOVA tested differences in WT, SB, LPA, MPA, VPA, and MVPA when using the different epoch lengths, WT algorithms, and activity cut-points.WT minutes/day varied significantly by epoch length when using the NHANES WT algorithm (p < .0001), but did not vary significantly by epoch length when using the ?
 20 minute consecutive zero or Choi WT algorithms.
 Minutes/day and percent time spent in SB, LPA, MPA, VPA, and MVPA varied significantly by epoch length for all sets of activity cut-points tested with all three WT algorithms (all p < .0001).
 Across all epoch lengths, minutes/day and percent time spent in SB, LPA, MPA, VPA, and MVPA also varied significantly across all sets of activity cut-points with all three WT algorithms (all p < .0001).The common practice of converting WT algorithms and activity cut-point definitions to match different epoch lengths may introduce significant errors.
 Estimates of SB and PA from studies that process and analyze data using different epoch lengths, WT algorithms, and/or activity cut-points are not comparable, potentially leading to very different results, interpretations, and conclusions, misleading research and public policy.